oddblk/bcd-clock/README.md

 (The '&' forces it to the background.)

-I will do a proper blog article on this as soon as my shield PCBs arrive ... but that won't be until after Chinese New Year.
+See my blog post on this project, here: http://danceswithferrets.org/geekblog/?p=1087

 Kris.